-Note I: Leases
+Note H - Leases

-The Company's lease portfolio consists primarily of operating leases for office space and equipment and has remaining terms from less than one year up to ten years, with contractual terms expiring from 2021 to 2031.
-Lease contracts may include one or more renewal options that allow the Company to extend the lease term, typically from one year to five years per each renewal option.
+The Company's lease portfolio consists primarily of operating leases for office space and has remaining terms from less thamne year up to ten years, with contractual terms expiring from 2022 to 2032.
+Lease contracts may include one or more renewal options that allow the Company to extend the lease term, typically fromone year to five years per renewal option.
 The exercise of lease options is generally at the discretion of the Company.
 None of the Company's leases contain residual value guarantees, substantial restrictions, or covenants.